Content/Trigger Warning: Suicide

-Many community members invested time and energy into creating this program and some of the early pioneers included representatives from PFLAG, Stonewall Youth, PiPE as well as private therapists (including Co-Founder, former director and board president Lynn Grotsky), high school counselors and faculty from Timberline and North Thurston high schools, and community members and parents such as co-founder Jeff Loyer.
+Many community members invested time and energy into creating this program and some of the early pioneers included representatives from PFLAG, Stonewall Youth, PiPE as well as private therapists, (including Co-Founder, former director and board president Lynn Grotsky, as well as co-founder and director of the Rainbow Health Center Teresa Guajardo), high school counselors and faculty from Timberline and North Thurston high schools, and community members and parents.
 Together, these passionate folks have recruited friends, family members, and community allies to help sustain Pizza Klatch through donations, fundraising events, and sponsorship.
 It has been a true example of community organizing and a truly collaborative effort.
-What started in two schools now serves pizza and support to 11 high schools reaching nearly 250 youth per week.
+What started in two schools now serves pizza and support to 14 high schools and one middle school reaching nearly 440 students in 28 klatches per week.

 Thank you for visiting our website and supporting Pizza Klatch so we can continue to offer youth safe access to services, information, and support.